Peter Oberlander

-H. Peter Oberlander, (November 29, 1922 - December 27, 2008) was a Canadian architect and Canada's first professor of Urban and Regional Planning.
+Heinz Peter Oberlander, (November 29, 1922 - December 27, 2008) was a Canadian architect and Canada's first professor of Urban and Regional Planning.

 Early life and education

 Born in Vienna, Austria, he settled in Britain with his family after fleeing the Anschluss in 1938.
 In 1940, he was deported to Canada where he was held in a series of internment camps.
 Presumed to be a "dangerous enemy alien", he was finally released in 1942, and received a Bachelor of Architecture degree from McGill University in 1945.
 After McGill graduation in architecture, Oberlander was the first Canadian to obtain the Master of Urban Planning and subsequently a PhD in Urban and Regional Planning from Harvard University.
 Thus started a pioneer career in education and practice of community and regional planning.